FabricMC/fabric-meta/README.md

 Downloads a zip file with the launcher's profile json, and the dummy jar.
 TO be extracted into .minecraft/versions

+### /v2/versions/loader/:game_version/:loader_version/server/json

+Returns the json file in format of the launcher json, but with the server's main class.

 # V1

 ### /v1/versions